-- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; and - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying; and

-• commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your children, students or staff are at risk, please report it to the Anti-Phishing Working Group - (https://apwg.org/).
+- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; and - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying; and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+If you feel your children, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

-Each Academy uses an EXA filtering system to flag website that are deemed as unsafe and Net Support DNA to further support this.
+Each Academy uses a Smoothwall filtering and monitoring system to flag websites that are deemed as unsafe to further support this, as well as motoring the actions children and staff take part in when using technology on or off site.